QW-Group/Quake-Mega-Team-Fortress-CE/README.md

-# Quake-Mega-Team-Fortress-CE
+# Quake Mega Team-Fortress CE
-# MEGA TEAM FORTRESS CE: (NO COMPILER BUGS and fully setup)
+# COMPILES and has change team bug

 The compiled qwprogs.dat is included in the fortress.zip along with the server config scripts.
 The server configs are setup to run with any modification, though you may want to change the server name and rcon to somthing. (head kick will cause the server to crash after some time, so it's turned off, because it's useless for a CE server)